-Our key theoretical contributions are reported in Section~\ref{sec:main}, where we present a sketch of our disagreement bound, and before specializing this result to the zero-one loss and to Lipschitz-continuous losses.
-We further provide generalization certificates for the case where the disagreement term is optimized on the available data (e.g., via model distillation).
 The resulting certificates are much stronger than the other bounds in the literature that are computable and that hold for the target model without modification, as illustrated in \cref{fig:summary}.
-Unlike \citet{hsu2021generalization} and \citet{Suzuki2020Compression}, our guarantees can be derived for virtually any proxy model.
+Moreover, unlike previous approaches, our guarantees can be derived for virtually any proxy model.
 We showcase this versatility in Section~\ref{sec:experiments}, where we apply three different approaches (sample compression, model compression, and PAC-Bayes theory) to train and certify the proxy model, and study various families of neural networks: a CNN on MNIST \citep{lecun1998_mnist}, a ResNet18 \citep{he2016deep} on CIFAR10 \citep{cifar10}, and a DistilBERT \citep{sanh2019distilbert} and a GPT2 \citep{radford2019language} on Amazon polarity \citep{zhang2015character}.

-\section{BACKGROUND AND NOTATION}
+\section{Background and Notation}